isomerpages/ogp-nyjc/_admissions-and-admin/Administrations/School Canteen Advertisement.md

 ##### Applicants should preferably fulfill the following criteria:

-* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certi  cate.
+* Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate.
 * Possess catering experience or experience operating in a school environment.
 * Successful applicant is required to apply for a food stall license from Singapore Food Agency (SFA).